From the lows of a near fatal broken neck to the highs of a 7 Summits world speed record and beyond, this is Steve’s story.

-Fast forward a couple of years.
-Steve is not only back on his feet, but has already completed a number of significant mountaineering expeditions and is now embarking on the most ambitious challenge of his life.
-An attempt to climb the world’s 7 Summits, the highest mountain on each of the seven continents, in under 4 months.
-Or what he calls, “Project 7in4”.
+Fast forward a few years.
+Steve is not only back on his feet, but has recently completed the most ambitious challenge of his life, climbing the world’s 7 Summits, the highest mountain on each of the seven continents, in under 4 months.
+Or what he called, “Project 7in4”.

-Along the way, Steve aims to raise awareness and funds for the Surf Life Saving Association and SpinalCure Australia.
-Two causes that have had a direct impact on his life.
+Along the way, Steve raised awareness and funds for the Surf Life Saving Association and SpinalCure Australia.

 From the lows of a broken neck, to the highs of the world’s tallest mountains, this is Steve’s story.

 On 14th May, 2018, Steve concluded Project 7in4 reaching the summit of Everest and setting a new 7 Summits world speed record of 117 days, 6 hrs and 50 mins.

 Thank you to all have have supported Project 7in4, in particular, Jon Gupta and Tanya Plain.

 In recognition of his 7 Summits world record expedition, Steve was honoured to be named “Australian Adventurer of the Year” at the Australian Geographic Society 2018 annual awards.

 Lying in hospital partially paralysed with a broken neck and contorted spinal cord, doctors told Steve there was nothing they could do apart from conservative management.
 They said the damage to his spinal cord would either heal by itself and he’d regain movement, or it wouldn’t.
 It was a frightening time for him.